 The UK government has announced a new ISA scheme which it homes will better enable first time buyers to make their first steps onto the property ladder.
 For those signing up to the help to buy ISA, he government will offer a tax-free payment of up to £6,000 when buying their first home, and interest rates up to 4% when looking to save for a deposit.

-Like other ISA’s, this one is tax free and designed as an incentive for potential first time buyers as a place to save up for their initial deposits.
+Like other ISAs, this one is tax-free and designed as an incentive for potential first-time buyers to save up for their initial deposits.
 The added bonus with this new ISA is that the government will offer 25% to the value of whatever is saved in the account.
 The worth of this added lump sum is £3,000 per person, therefore £6,000 for a couple.

 The ISA came into action from the 1st of December and has so far been picked up by 14 organisations in the UK, so is widespread for plenty of first time buyers to inquire.